19 Things to Know Before Hiking the W Trek in Patagonia’s Torres del Paine in 2024

 12. W Trek permits

 In planning this journey, you may ask yourself “Do I need a permit for the W Trek?”
-Although you’ll need an entrance ticket to enter Torres del Paine National Park, there’s no official permit system for the W Trek a la Machu Picchu.
-There are, however, regulations on the number of trekkers that are allowed to stay in the park’s campsites and huts.
+Although you’ll need an entrance ticket to enter Torres del Paine National Park, there’s no official permit system for the W Trek as there is for the classic Inca Trail route to Machu Picchu.
+There are, however, capacity limitations on the number of trekkers that are permitted to stay in the park’s campsites, huts, cabanas (cabins), and hotels.
 That acts as a sort of de facto limit on the number of people who can do the trek, governed mainly by who was quick enough to book their accommodations.

 13. Getting to the start of the W Trek